 The prepared startup

 It’s well known that investors like passionate founders.
 You can figure out if someone is passionate by the way they talk and move.
 There are all sorts of psychological tools you can use to analyse someone’s behaviour.
 But you will easily get an informal sense for it during Q&A, after a pitch.
+You can also simply sit with the startup in their office for a while.
+You will get a sense.

 One sign that someone has a deep passion is that they appear well prepared, they have in-depth knowledge of their business, market, opportunities and risks.
 They give more coherent and in-depth answers.
 That’s because they are passionate: they live and breathe their business and build up deep knowledge over time.